taras-i-fedyk/lunch-places/README.md

 * Conceptually, the app’s architecture is shaped by the Clean Architecture paradigm.
 In the sense that the central layer of the app (business logic) is self-sufficient and independent from the external layers, while the external layers (storage and UI) depend on the central layer.

 * The MVVM pattern is used to further organize efficient relationships between different layers and sublayers of the app.

-* The Hilt dependency injection framework is utilized to facilitate loose coupling and cohesiveness among various entities all over the app.
+Also, the Hilt dependency injection framework is used to facilitate loose coupling and cohesiveness among different entities all over the app.

 * Internally, the app relies on the Google Places API (New) to accomplish searches for lunch places.